-In other news, my pacifist parents dropped in at my Berlin, Germany HQ for the first time the other week.
+In other news, my pacifist parents dropped in at my new flat for the first time the other week.
 They were in the Big City for nary an hour before a drug raid (plainclothes cop busting dealer) happened within arm's reach from them.
 It was pretty hilarious.
 It was hilarious because they never were in any real danger, and it is mildly funny in a bittersweet way because discussing real dangers often does not get through to people, whereas a semi-flashy and unexpected situation that is, in fact, quite safe may do the trick.

 * Note if you will that for a snap shot, I was rather lucky with how the composition came out. : )